Kartoon Studios: Kartoon Channel

 Kartoon Channel (formerly Kid Genius Channel) is a video on demand channel owned by Kartoon Studios.

 The Kid Genius Channel was launched by GBI with children's entertainment in October 2015, through Comcast's Xfinity On Demand.
 Debra Pierson was named general manager for the channel in March 2016.

 In December 2016, Margaret Loesch was named Executive Chairman of the Kids Genius Channel with Pierson promoted to channel president.
 The channel was added to several over-the-top media services including Roku, Apple TV and Amazon Fire, the week of February 2017.

 Kartoon Channel, which is the merger of its existing channels, was announced to be launched on June 15, 2020, on four more platforms.
-Loesch would continue to serve as executive chair, while adding former president of Walt Disney Television production company David Neuman as chief creative officer of the streaming service.
+Loesch would continue to serve as executive chair, while adding former president of Walt Disney Television David Neuman as chief creative officer of the streaming service.